 Why it's wrong: 40% income replacement is insufficient to maintain living standards, especially with ongoing mortgage and family expenses.

-Correct approach: 70% income replacement is standard for a reason.
+Common approach considered: 70% income replacement is standard for a reason.
 Don't under-insure to save $30/month.

 Error: "2-year benefit period is much cheaper."

-Correct approach: To age 65 benefit period provides comprehensive protection.
+Common approach considered: To age 65 benefit period provides comprehensive protection.
 If budget constrained, 5-year is acceptable compromise.

 Error: Assuming all Income Protection policies cover mental health equally.